davidhamp/Spiffy/README.md

 ```

 Each SPF:DmRequires should correspond to a required parameter of your class.
 If you use DmRequires but do not provide all of your required class parameters, DM will throw an exception.

+Lastly, if you have a simple class that does not require a constructor